Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

   potential downgrade attack.
 There are also captive portals, affecting `DNSOverTLS`.
 Both take `yes` or `no` or their own special option, for DNNSEC the `allow-downgrade`, for DNSOverTLS `opportunistic`.
+  - Then again when was any system that outdated to not have working DNSSEC?
+    - TODO: return to this configuration should that actually happen?

 Other links I have found important and my files are based on:

 - https://wiki.archlinux.org/index.php/Systemd-resolved
   - Also provides the serious issues systemd-resolved+DNSSEC issues, https://github.com/systemd/systemd/issues/10579 & https://github.com/systemd/systemd/issues/9867
-- request for strict DOT: https://github.com/systemd/systemd/issues/10755
+- request for strict DoT: https://github.com/systemd/systemd/issues/10755
 - vulnerable to MITM: https://github.com/systemd/systemd/issues/9397